stephenwvickers/node-windows-eventlog-reader/README.md

  * Not initializing event log handle results in random invalid handle messages

+## Version 1.1.0 - 09/10/2015

+ * Add note to the README.md that the project is no longer maintained

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.